 Tip: For a yummy twist, you can add 1/2 cup of shredded coconut or chopped nuts as a topping.
 It can add an additional crunch and texture.

-Pour the melted chocolate over the top of the peanut butter layer and spread it out evenly.
-Place the dish in the freezer for about 1 hour, or until the bars are firm enough to slice cleanly.
+Step 3: Assemble and freeze.
+Pour the melted chocolate mixture over the peanut butter base and spread evenly.
+Transfer to the freezer for 1 hour, or until fully set and firm enough to slice cleanly.

-Recipe Tips
+Erin’s Expert Recipe Tips

-Below are some common peanut butter bar recipe questions.
+Below are some common no bake peanut butter bar recipe questions.
 Don’t see the answer you’re looking for?
 Leave a comment at the bottom of this post!

 Usually, that means the mixture is a little too dry, or the peanut butter was too thick.
 Make sure everything is fully mixed, and the base is soft enough to press firmly into the pan.
 Using a creamier peanut butter helps a lot.
-Similar peanut butter bar recipes and troubleshooting posts flag dry dough and not enough binding fat as common reasons bars fall apart.

 Yes.
 Double the ingredients and use a 9×13 pan if you want a bigger batch for sharing or meal prep.